 What do you really want from your garlic bread?

-We need to anchor its identity.
 Do you want it to sop up sauces?
 Do you want it to give you a hearty, crusty chunk that you can sink your teeth into?
 Do you just want it to be a vehicle for that Parmesan-laced garlic butter flavor?
-Is it standing on its own or coming alongside something else?

 Two loaves of bread - a baguette and French bread.

-French bread is on the lighter and fluffier side, which, to be honest, gave me pause.
-I generally like a really hearty bread that has some density, crunch, and chew to it.
-But after many many batches of this, I’ve actually really enjoyed the lightness of the French bread because it can kind of be both – it gets crunchy and chewy with the golden browning of the Parmesan on top, but it’s light enough to sop up whatever sauces and soups you’re eating it with.
+My second favorite would be the French bread: I thought I wouldn’t like the light, fluffiness of the French loaf but I’ve actually really enjoyed it because it can kind of be both – it gets crunchy and chewy with the golden browning of the Parmesan on top, but it’s light enough to sop up whatever sauces and soups you’re eating it with.

-I’ve also seen garlic bread made with challah, and sourdough, and ciabatta, and being that it’s garlic bread – I kind of don’t think you can go wrong.
-But if you’re asking me (and you are on my website!) in the year of our Lord 2023, I’m going with French bread.
+I’ve also seen garlic bread made with challah, and sourdough, and ciabatta.
+But if you’re asking me (and you are on my website!) in the year of our Lord 2023, I’m going with the Italian loaf!

 How To Make This Garlic Bread